buttheadbob/MDK-SE/api/Sandbox.ModAPI.Ingame.IMyCameraBlock.AvailableScanRange.md

 public double AvailableScanRange { get; }
 ```

-The maximum distance that this camera can scan, based on the time since the last scan.
+Gets the maximum distance that this camera can scan, based on the time since the last scan.

 ### Returns